Curse of the Crimson Altar: Production

-Boris Karloff, who was over eighty and in poor health, was required for two night shoots, filmed at the very end of his involvement- just in case!
-The actor contracted a mild cold, accordng to producer Tony Tenser, and as precaution spend several days in a private clinic under observation.
+Boris Karloff, who was over eighty and in poor health, was required for two night shoots, filmed at the very end of his involvement.
+The actor contracted a mild cold, according to producer Tony Tenser, and as a precaution spent several days in a private clinic under observation.
 He was then given a clean bill of health and travelled to Hollywood to make four more films back-to-back.
-Sadly, he passed away before Curse of the Crimson Cult was released, and Tigon were so nervous that the film would be billed as ‘the film that killed Boris Karloff’ that they released a quote from the actor saying he contracted bronchitis not in England, but in Hollywood.
+Tigon were so nervous that the film would be billed as "the film that killed Boris Karloff" that they released a quote from the actor saying he contracted bronchitis not in England, but in Hollywood.